 ensure that the signature will remain tied or connected to the content being signed for as long as the record is maintained.

-Examples of ways to verify the authenticity of digital signatures when using electronic records include but are not limited to: a digitalized signature via tablet or two identifying components such as a user identification code (ID) and password/personal identification number (PIN).
+Examples of ways to verify the authenticity of digital signatures when using electronic records include, but are not limited to, a digitalized signature via tablet or two identifying components such as a user identification code (ID) and password/personal identification number (PIN).

 PRG 4: Technology-based Service Delivery

-When engaging service recipients in technology-based service delivery, services are based on the needs of the service population and are provided by appropriately trained and licensed personnel.
+When engaging service recipients in technology-based service delivery, services are based on the needs of the service population and provided and monitored by appropriately trained and licensed personnel.

 NA: The organization does not engage service recipients in technology-based service delivery.

-Examples: Examples of different technologies that may be used include, but are not limited to: telephones/mobile phones, computers, tablets, videoconferencing, interactive messaging systems, or any other tool that allows personnel to see, hear, and/or interact with service recipients from a remote location and provide services at a distance.
+Examples: Examples of applicable technologies include, but are not limited to:

+tools that allow staff to see, hear, and interact with persons served from a remote location and provide services at a distance such as telephones/mobile phones, computers, tablets, videoconferencing, and interactive messaging systems; and

+client-facing, artificial intelligence (AI) applications where the tool is delivering some aspect of the service such as AI-assisted risk assessment and diagnosis, treatment plan development, bot-assisted therapy homework or learning experiences, bot-administered talk therapy, and intake performed by conversational bots.

-Terms that are often used to refer to the delivery of services via technologies include, but are not limited to: telehealth, teleservices, telepractice, telemental health, telepsychiatry, mHealth, online therapy, distance counseling, internet- or web-based interventions, telephonic services, and digital services.
+Terms that are often used to refer to the delivery of services via technologies include, but are not limited to: telehealth, teleservices, tele-practice, tele-mental health, telepsychiatry, mHealth, online therapy, distance counseling, internet- or web-based interventions, telephonic services, digital services, and client-facing, AI-enabled behavioral health applications.

 PRG 4.01

-The organization develops policies and procedures to guide technology-based service delivery that address:
+When technologies are used to provide services from a remote location, the organization develops policies and procedures to guide service delivery that address:

 privacy and security measures specific to the service delivery model;